MarcoZulianiE/Tesis/api/messaging/README.md

-# API: WhatsApp
+# API: Messaging

-This API simulates the **WhatsApp** service used in the integration scenario proposed in the thesis.
+This API simulates the **Messaging** service used in the integration scenario proposed in the project.
 Its function is to represent a messaging system that allows sending messages.

 ## 0. Table of Contents